bisq-network/bisq/doc/build.md

     $ sudo gedit $JAVA_HOME/jre/lib/security/java.security
     ... edit and save

-### 6. Enable unlimited Strength for cryptographic keys (only required for Oracle JDK)
+### 8. Enable unlimited Strength for cryptographic keys (only required for Oracle JDK)

 If you are using Oracle JDK 8 you must **[enable strong cryptographic cyphers](https://github.com/jonathancross/jc-docs/blob/master/java-strong-crypto-test/README.md)**.
 If you use OpenJDK + OpenJFX you can skip this step.

 In Windows the new crypto files need to be copied to `Java/jdk1.8.0_xxx/jre/lib/security` AND `Java/jre1.8.0_xxx/jre/lib/security` otherwise the test in the above page will fail.

-Build Bitsquare
+Build bisq
 -----------------

-### 7. Build final Bitsquare jar
+### 9. Build final bisq jar

-Now we have all prepared to build the correct Bitsquare jar.
+Now we have all prepared to build the correct bisq jar.

-    $ mvn clean package -DskipTests -Dmaven.javadoc.skip=true
+    $ mvn clean package verify -DskipTests -Dmaven.javadoc.skip=true

 When the build completes, you will find an executable jar: `gui/target/shaded.jar`.
 To run it use: